-The European Disaster Response & Risk Reduction team coordinates local stakeholders and advocates the inclusion of animals in disaster preparedness and response plans.
+The European disaster response team coordinates local stakeholders and advocates the inclusion of animals in disaster preparedness and response plans.

 Extreme weather events and disasters are occurring around the world more than ever before, and the European region is no exception.